Wednesday, September 26, 2012

 The Combined fleet at Cadiz, Consists of 45 Sail of the line besides frigates &c-the Count D’ Estaing Commands the French part of the Fleet, and the Whole was ready to put to Sea.
 Mr. Laurence was taken on his passage to Holland and Conveyed to London, and is committed to the Tower on a Charge of High Treason.
 The Main Army is gone into Winter Quarters.
 My Compliments to Mr. Carroll and the Ladies … It would give me great pleasure to see you here.[13]

-On May 21, 1779, after 12 States had ratified the Articles, the Maryland State Assembly formally communicated to the U.S. Continental Congress its conditions for ratification.
-The assembly gave notice that it would only ratify the Articles if they received definite assurances that the Northwest Territory would be released by the states to the USCA:
+On May 21, 1779, following the ratification of the Articles by twelve states, the Maryland State Assembly formally presented its conditions to the Continental Congress.
+Maryland declared it would only ratify the Articles if it received assurances that the Northwest Territory would be relinquished by the states to the USCA, stating:

-We are convinced policy and justice require that a country unsettled at the commencement of this war, claimed by the British Crown, and ceded to it by the treaty of Paris, if wrested from the common enemy by the blood and the treasure of the 13 States, should be considered as a common property, subject to be parceled out by Congress into free, convenient, and independent governments, in such manner and at such times as the wisdom of that assembly shall hereafter direct.[15]
+"We are convinced policy and justice require that a country unsettled at the commencement of this war, claimed by the British Crown, and ceded to it by the treaty of Paris, if wrested from the common enemy by the blood and the treasure of the 13 States, should be considered as a common property, subject to be parceled out by Congress into free, convenient, and independent governments, in such manner and at such times as the wisdom of that assembly shall hereafter direct."
+[15]

 John Clark Ridpath, History of the United States - 1911